caltechlibrary/newt/README.md

 Why is this important?
 Much of the "back end" of a web application is already available as off the shelf software.
 Here is a short list of examples used by Caltech Library.

 - [Postgres](https://postgres.org) and [PostgREST](https://postgrest.org) provides a JSON API for data management
-- [Dataset](https://caltechlibrary.github.io/dataset), a simple JSON document store that has a out of the box JSON API via datasetd.
+- [Dataset](https://caltechlibrary.github.io/dataset), a simple JSON document store that has an out of the box JSON API provided by [datasetd](https://caltechlibrary.github.io/dataset/datasetd.1.html).
 - [Solr](https://solr.apache.org) and Elasticsearch, OpenSearch can provide full text search as a JSON web service
 - [ArchivesSpace](https://archivesspace.org) provides a JSON API web service
 - [Invenio RDM](https://inveniordm.docs.cern.ch/) provides a JSON API web service